wyattshanahan/BIS/Cobol/Notes/2024_08_26_AnatomyofCobol.md

 4. Procedure Division
     - Executable statements and commands
     - Organised into paragraphs
+    - Paragraphs allow for modules (or functions) to be used multiple times in the procedures

 ## Other Points of Note
 `` stop run.`` is needed to end program.